oleksandr-dubrov/bluetube/README.md

     ./bluetube

-Alternatively, you can start the Python script directly from the blutube directory:
+Alternatively, you can start the Python script directly from the bluetube directory:

     python bluetube.py

 6 Command user interface.
-TODO PASTE NEW HELP
 -------------------------
 The command user interface is a composition of options: